Career

 Image for illustrative purposes only.

 Prepare to get your body moving if you sign up as a warehouse packer.
-The job is simple, just, unload, arrange, and sort out parcels according to respective online orders.
+The job is simple – just unload, arrange, and sort out parcels accordingly.
 This is good for those who have a month of free time to kill and would rather spend it farming money than lazing at home.

-There’s no doubt about it; these jobs are physically demanding, so you best better head down to your nearest fitness corner and start exercising.
-They come and go, but most of these job openings peak during periods like 12.12 sales and Black Friday.
+There’s no doubt the job is physically demanding, so it’s best you head down to your nearest fitness corner and start exercising.
+Job availability comes and goes, but most of these job openings peak during periods like 12.12 sales and Black Friday.

 Companies to look at: